Ovadia Yosef: Final years and death

 Yosef resided in Jerusalem's Har Nof neighbourhood.
 He often wore tinted eyeglasses, as his eyes were very sensitive to light.
 These became a trademark of his.
 Yosef remained an active public figure in political and religious life in his capacity as the spiritual leader of the Shas political party, and through his regular weekly sermons.
 He was called the Posek HaDor ("Posek of the present generation"), Gadol HaDor ("great/est (one of) the generation"), Maor Yisrael ("Light of Israel"), and Maran.

 On January 13, 2013, Yosef collapsed during Shacharit at his synagogue in Har Nof and was having difficulty using his left hand.
 After being seen by a physician at his home, he was hospitalized at Hadassah Medical Center after suffering what was believed to be a minor stroke.

 On September 21, 2013, because of his worsening health, Yosef was admitted to Hadassah Ein Kerem hospital.
 Two days after undergoing surgery for the implantation of a pacemaker on September 22, Yosef was sedated and placed on a respirator.
 He died in the hospital on October 7, 2013, after a "general systemic failure".
 His funeral in Jerusalem was the largest in Israel's history, with an estimated attendance of 850,000.
-Some religious authorities have said it may have been the largest in-gathering of Jews since the days of the Second Temple; other estimates put the number in attendance lower, between 273,000 and 450,000.
+Some religious authorities have said it may have been the largest in-gathering of Jews since the Second Temple period; other estimates put the number in attendance lower, between 273,000 and 450,000.
 Yosef was buried beside his wife in the Sanhedria Cemetery.
 During the week-long shiva mourning period, his family was expected to receive thousands of condolence callers in a mourning tent set up on their street, which police closed to vehicular traffic.
 Security guards were also posted at the cemetery, where Yosef's grave became a pilgrimage site for thousands of people.